Is ‘free range’ the same as organic?

 How do I apply for the ‘free range’ label?

 Eggs and poultry meat may be marketed under the term 'free range', provided the applicable requirements of the legislation have been met.
 Producers and packers using this term and indication must be registered with the Department of Agriculture, Food and the Marine (DAFM) and comply with relevant legislation.
 Producers wishing to use the term ‘free range’ are required to keep appropriate records and are subject to official Department inspections.
-Eggs may be marketed under the terms 'cage', 'free range', 'barn' or 'organic' provided the applicable requirements of the legislation have been met.
+Egg packs must indicate the farming method used and the permitted terms are 'cage', 'free range', 'barn' or 'organic'.
+Certain criteria is laid down in the legislation regarding the use of each term and the applicable requirements of the legislation must be met for the particular term indicated on the egg pack.
 Producers and packers using these terms and indications must be registered with DAFM and comply with relevant legislation.